galicians/Jasmine-GruntTestingFramework/Readme.md

 ###To setup the Grunt-testing framework follow the next steps:

-1. Npm/bower for package installation;
+1. Npm/bower for package installation:(ensure grunt and grunt-cli are installed globally)

 - npm install grunt-contrib-jshint —> installing jshint for code quality standards